Kung Fu (2021 TV series): Casting

 In January and February 2020, Deadline reported the casting of the reboot with Tzi Ma and Kheng Hua Tan as Jin Shen and Mei-Li, Jon Prasida as Ryan Shen, Shannon Dang as Althea Shen, Eddie Liu as Henry Yan, and Olivia Liang as the character Nicky.
 In March 2020, Gavin Stenhouse and Gwendoline Yeo were cast as Evan Hartley and Zhilan.
 Tony Chung was cast as Dennis Soong on October 6, 2020.
 On November 18, 2020, Yvonne Chapman was cast as Zhilan in a recurring capacity.
 In February 2021, Ludi Lin and Bradley Gibson were cast as Kerwin and Joe Harper in recurring roles.
 On August 26, 2021, Chapman was promoted to series regular for the second season.
 On January 6, 2022, Vanessa Yao, Annie Q. and JB Tadena joined the cast in recurring roles for the second season.
 On July 7, 2022, it was announced that Chapman is set to return as series regular while Tadena was promoted to a series regular for the third season.
 On July 27, 2022, Ben Levin and Kim Rhodes were cast in recurring capacities for the third season.

 Pre-production

 The main actress Olivia Liang mentioned she avoided martial arts prior to this role due to stereotypes and would only learn when she got paid.
 She later embraced the sport after being cast and supported bringing depth to Asian characters with a martial arts background.

 Filming

-Principal photography for the first season began on October 16, 2020 and concluded on April 27, 2021, in Langley, British Columbia.
-Filming for the second season began on September 20, 2021 and concluded on March 15, 2022.
-Filming for the third season began on July 18, 2022 and concluded on December 20.
+Principal photography for the first season began on October 16, 2020, and concluded on April 27, 2021, in Langley, British Columbia.
+Filming for the second season began on September 20, 2021, and concluded on March 15, 2022.
+Filming for the third season began on July 18, 2022, and concluded on December 20.

 Broadcast

 Kung Fu premiered on April 7, 2021, on The CW.
 In Canada, the series airs on CTV 2, simulcast with The CW.
 The second season premiered on March 9, 2022.
 The third season premiered on October 5, 2022.
+The series finale aired on March 8, 2023.